 - Representing a government contractor in the healthcare sector in a cybersecurity and offshoring investigation under the False Claims Act.

-- Representing a private equity firm and its former portfolio company in a False Claims Act investigation of a loan made pursuant to the Payment Protection Program.
+- Achieving a declination and voluntary dismissal by relator in a qui tam action against a private equity firm and its former portfolio company with respect to a loan made pursuant to the Payment Protection Program.

 - Advising a number of companies on False Claims Act risks in the area of customs and tariff enforcement.